galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 #### Who I am

 Hello, I am a third year undergrad, enthusiastic for Data Science and Machine Learning.
 My major is Civil and Environmental Engineering.
 I am from Jharkhand, India.
 Being a polyglot, I can speak and write five different languages.
 People recognise me as a hodophile, who loves to explore nature and its beauty.
 I envision the admiring glances of green and healthy Earth.
-My major area of study is Air Pollution and its Control.
+My major area of study is air pollution and its control.
 I have also explored "Compound Climate Events" and their causes for some time.
 I have prior experience in Python, its libraries, data structures/algorithms in C++ and full (MERN) stack web development.

 I believe technology is a boon to humankind.
 It’s a way to get out of the problems that we’ve created.
 I have worked in several campaigns for protection of stray animals and for environment conservation.
 I am looking towards bringing a distinguishable change and awareness towards the changing climate, which can be of some help in lowering the potential threat to our existence.